Kamarupa: Breakup and End of Kamarupa

-Kamarupa proper was confined to the south bank of Brahmaputra, with the power center still at Kamarupanagara, with three rulers associated with it: Prithu, Samudrapala and Sandhya.
+Kamarupa proper was confined to the south bank of Brahmaputra, with the power center still at Kamarupanagara, with multiple rulers associated with it: Samudrapala and Sandhya.

 In 1206 the Turko Afghan Bakhtiyar Khalji passed through Kamarupa against Tibet which ended in disaster, the first of many Turko-Afghan invasions.
-The ruler of Kamarupa at this point was Raja Prithu (d.
-1228, called Britu in Tabaqat-i Nasiri), who is sometimes identified with Visvasundara, the son of Vallabhadeva of the Lunar dynasty, mentioned in the Gachtal inscription of 1232 A.D.
-Prithu withstood invasions (1226–27) from Ghiyasuddin Iwaj Shah of Gauda who retreated back to his capital to defend it from Nasiruddin Mahmud but was defeated, captured and killed in 1228.
+The ruler of Kamarupa at this point is sometimes identified with the son of Vallabhadeva of the Lunar dynasty.
+The king of Kamrupa withstood invasions (1226–27) from Ghiyasuddin Iwaj Shah of Gauda who retreated back to his capital to defend it from Nasiruddin Mahmud but was defeated, captured and killed in 1228.
 Nasir-ud-din installed a tributary king but after his death in 1229 the control of Kamarupa lapsed back to local rulers.

 Beginning of Kamata

 From among the local rulers, there emerged a strong ruler named Sandhya (c.
 1250–1270), the Rai of Kamrup, with his capital at Kamarupanagara, the seat of the last Pala kings.
 Malik Ikhtiyaruddin Iuzbak, a governor of Gaur for the Mamluk rulers of Delhi, attempted an invasive attack on Sandhya's domain in 1257; and Sandhya, with the help of the spring floods that same year, captured and killed the Sultan.
 Subsequent to this attack, Sandhya moved his capital from Kamarupanagara to Kamatapur (North Bengal) and established a new kingdom, that came to be called Kamata.

 At that time, western Kamarupa was the domain of the Koch and Mech peoples.
 In other parts of the erstwhile Kamarupa the Kachari kingdom (central Assam, South bank), Baro Bhuyans (central Assam, North bank), and the Chutiya kingdom (east) were emerging.
 The Ahoms, who would establish a strong and independent kingdom later, began building their state structures in the region between the Kachari and the Chutiya kingdoms in 1228.